AliceWonderMiscreations/PluggableUnplugged/README.md

 (which is why the padding `==` is not at the end).

-64 bytes is significantly more than the 256 bits (32 bytes) of random data I personally usually recommend for a salt that is to be used more than once.
+64 bytes is significantly more than the 256 bits (32 bytes) of random data I often see recommended for salts that is to be used more than once.

 I personally like to change my salts every time I do a major update that requires downtime just to make previous salts invalid, since WordPress uses